Yankees vs. Mariners Player Props Betting Odds

 France Stats

-- France has 52 hits with 15 doubles, five home runs and 16 walks.
-He has driven in 24 runs with one stolen base.
+- Ty France has 53 hits with 15 doubles, five home runs, 16 walks and 24 RBI.
+He's also stolen one base.

 France Recent Games